 - Self-determination, rather than orders imposed by a court, reduce conflict and increase the likelihood of compliance.

-- By hiring a mediator to help them work out an agreement, parents can save themselves time, money and frustration.
+- By hiring a mediator to help work out an agreement, parents can save themselves time, money and frustration.

 - Mediation is empowering.
 There is a greater sense of satisfaction and control because you, not lawyers or judges, make all of the decisions that affect the future of your family, finances and lives.
 You get control, and keep control, over your life.